"All our dreams can come true, if we have the courage to pursue them. "

 Christine’s voice is featured in Disney’s Frozen!

-This is Christine’s very first big credit.
-In addition to the singing she has also written lyrics in ancient Norse for the film.
+In addition to the singing she also wrote lyrics in ancient Norse for the film with original music by Christophe Beck.
 In the Coronation Scene you can hear the choir piece Heimr Árnadalr sung in the extinct Viking language, Norse.

 “Christine Hals – the Norwegian Force of Nature” – DT-BB